Gabrysiewicz/S9_Web-Applications-Security/README.md

 Tip: The presented approach to filtering and inserting data into the database may require rebuilding database functions.
 The name, email address and URL will be filtered differently.
 This problem can be solved in two ways:
-1 Develop independent functions for different types of data:
+1. Develop independent functions for different types of data:
   - addName
   - addURL
   - addEmail
-2 Develop one generic function for inserting data and pass the type of filter that should be used to the function as a parameter.
+2. Develop one generic function for inserting data and pass the type of filter that should be used to the function as a parameter.

 ## Task 2.10.
-Verify the vulnerability of the secured application to SQLI attacks.
-Conduct several selected attacks on the application and present their results..
+**Verify the vulnerability of the secured application to SQLI attacks.
+Conduct several selected attacks on the application and present their results..**